To be eligible for Parental Leave Pay, you need to meet the work test or receive an exemption.

-As she has worked more than 330 hours and there isn’t a gap of 8 weeks or more between 2 consecutive working days in the 10 month period, Jenna meets the work test.
+Jenna has worked more than 330 hours in the work test period.
+There isn’t a gap of 8 weeks or more between 2 working days in the 10 month period.
+Jenna meets the work test.

-Patricia didn’t work after 31 January 2016.
-This would normally mean she doesn’t meet the work test because there is more than an 8 week gap between 2 consecutive work days during the 10 month period.
-However, the gap was caused by pregnancy related complications and Patricia was able to provide evidence that her doctor required her to undertake bed rest and evidence from her employer that she had intended to continue working until 4 May 2016.
+Patricia didn’t work after 31 January 2017.
+This would normally mean she doesn’t meet the work test because there is more than an 8 week gap between 2 work days during the 10 month period.
+However, the gap was caused by pregnancy related complications and Patricia was able to provide evidence that her doctor required her to undertake bed rest and evidence from her employer that she had intended to continue working until 4 May 2017.

 Patricia meets the work test.

 Denise has worked 8 hours per week since 12 August 2016.